Hippocampome-Org/hco_dev_docs/docs/csdevdocs/cstp.md

 Eq.
 3: The CARLsim user guide describes "A" as "A is the synaptic weight".
 However, the code processes A as "if stp_U > 0 then stp_U = 1/stp_U else stp_U = 1". stp_U represents synaptic weight?
 Why is stp_U inverted or set to 1?
 It is described as "scaling factor weighted" in comments and what does that mean?
 This is specific to "LN_I_CALC_TYPES" code.
 The source scholarpedia article appears to describe A as "the response amplitude that would be produced by total release of all the neurotransmitter".<br>
 Eq.
 3: Why tau_d is encoded as 1-(1/tau_d) based on what tau_d a user inputs for a synapse.
 Where is that formula from?
 It is possible that this is from the conductance formula from eq.
 13 in [2].
 However, that formula is exp(1-(1/tau_d)) and it is unclear if exp() is included in the programming code.<br>
 All eq.: Given that all equations in fig. 1 are derivatives, it is unclear where the source code solves for each variable's value for use in successive calculations in non-derivative form.
 For instance, u, x, and I, are all used in later calculations but where in the code are their values converted out of derivative form?<br>
 Note: NS has seen similar equation coding of Izhikevich model derivatives in pg.
 3 code of [3].
 Therefore, while it is unclear how it works, there seems to be evidence that derivatives processing can be computed in such a way.
 Izhikevich added processing of the derivative calculation twice per 1 ms timestep for "numerical stability" but perhaps that is optional.
+A point of confusion is that in Izhikevich's code, there is "value = value + derivative" for application of a value's derivative to the value.
+In the CARLsim code it appears it is just "value = derivative".
+It is unclear how the derivative is added to the value rather than the value just set to equal the value in the code.
 </details>
 <br>
 <b>Conductance variable</b><br>